Emerald Ash Borer Management

 • Select park and specimen ash trees throughout the City will continue to be treated until further notice.

-All addresses that have an adjacent ash tree were mailed the following letter and postcard .
-A copy of the letter and can be viewed by clicking the links below.
+All addresses that had an adjacent ash tree were mailed the following letter and postcard - each can be viewed by clicking the links below.

 Saint Paul Forestry - Letter to Residents with City Treated Ash Trees